laurapeacemakers/laurapeacemakers.github.io/index.md

 ## Spread the word

 We want to encourage other cities to join us and together improve integration of migrants in Europe.
 Migrants living here, students, locals, everyone - this website is open to your contributions.
-If you want to find out more or join us, don't hesitate to contact us: laura.bruhn@studio.unibo.it
+If you want to find out more or join us, don't hesitate to contact us: peacemakers.unibo@gmail.com